-The English government’s policy towards Wales is not the only reason for the decline, but it’s the main one.
+The UK government’s policy towards Wales is not the only reason for the decline, but it’s the main one.
 It’s the consequence of the state treating the Welsh language as a sickness which needed to be cured.

 It would seep down through society, exploiting people’s natural desire to better themselves, to have the best opportunities in life.
-In doing so, it created a vicious form of divide and rule – collaborators versus separatists, English speakers versus native speakers.
+In doing so, it created a vicious form of divide and rule, collaborators versus separatists, English speakers versus native speakers.
 It was a seed which, once planted, took on a malevolent life of its own – spreading and mutating over generations.

 These were Welsh people joining together to fight against corruption, inequality and injustice.
 But they were portrayed in the London media as a kind of sub-human rabble; wild and barbaric people who babbled and plotted in their primitive language.
 It was a view endorsed by the Government; an 1847 report into the state of Welsh education and morality found the country’s population to be dirty, lazy, drunken and over-sexed.

 But the reports other toxic legacy was to give many Welsh speakers a deep-rooted sense of inferiority and shame about their language.
-It was no longer something to be proud of, it was a problem that needed to be tackled.
-It was a sickness infecting the country, something the English had found the cure for.
+It was no longer something to be proud of, it was a problem issue; something that needed to be tackled.
+It was a sickness infecting the country, something the English authorities had found the cure for.

 The power of this feeling can be seen during the late C19th with the practice of ‘Welsh Not’.
 The ‘WN’ initials were carved onto a wooden plaque which school kids were made to wear around their neck if heard speaking Welsh in the classroom.
 The pupil wearing the plaque at the end of the day would be beaten.
-It was a practice endorsed by Welsh parents who wanted the best for their children.
+It was a practice accepted and endorsed by Welsh parents who wanted the best for their children.